Don Lemon / Lime / Orange / Grape

 Awards

 Don Lemon[2] (born March 1, 1966) is an American television journalist best known for being a host on CNN from 2014 until 2023.
 He anchored weekend news programs on local television stations in Alabama and Pennsylvania during his early days as a journalist.[3]
 Lemon worked as a news correspondent for NBC on its programming, such as Today and NBC Nightly News.
 Lemon is also a recipient of an Edward R. Murrow Award in 2002 for his coverage of the capture of the Washington, D.C. snipers.
-He also received three regional Emmy Awards for his special report on real estate in Chicago and a business feature on craigslist.[4]
+He also received three regional Emmy Awards for his special report on real estate in Chicago and a business feature on Craigslist.[4]

 He joined CNN in 2006, also as a correspondent and later achieved prominence as the presenter of Don Lemon Tonight from 2014 to 2022.
 He most recently served as a co-host of CNN This Morning, alongside Kaitlan Collins and Poppy Harlow.
-After several on-air controversies and reports of alleged decades-long instances of misogyny he was fired from CNN in April 2023.[5]
+After several on-air controversies and reports of alleged decades-long instances of misogyny, he was fired from CNN in April 2023.[5]

 Early life and education